The American Eagle Dog is a cross between the American Eskimo and the Beagle.

 They will socialize well with your friends and neighbors.
 They would show patience to people they don’t know if properly trained at a young age.

-However, they wouldn’t refrain from alerting its family members if they see something fishy or abominable.
+However, they wouldn’t refrain from alerting their family members if they see something fishy or abominable.
 This is the quality that has made them a good watch and guard dog.

 These fluffy dogs always want to spend time with their human pack.
 So much so that they can be a hazard if they are left alone for long hours or too frequently.